Ginny Battson © 2017

 I recently presented Fluminism as understanding of the interconnected universal narrative ~ there is flow to and from all dimensions, including ones we are yet to understand.
 The complexity is endless, the minutiae beautiful.

-To be a Fluminist involves not only understanding and acceptance, but promotion of it as a consequentialist and deontological environmental ethic, whereby actions contribute to continuation of dynamic flows of interconnectedness, to nurture them and to protect them towards a mutual end, whereby all life has opportunity to flourish, rather than to harm or prevent.
+To be a Fluminist involves not only understanding and acceptance, but promotion of it as a combined consequentialist and deontological environmental ethic, whereby compassionate actions contribute to continuation of dynamic flows of interconnectedness, to nurture them and to protect them towards a mutual end, whereby all life has opportunity to flourish, rather than to harm or prevent.

 For example, the allowance of primary and secondary succession, plus the planting of indigenous vegetation, equates to Fluministic action, in that woodland ecological interconnectedness is nurtured through time and space, and for constituative individuals to flourish within the spectrum of their usual, self-willed life patterns (food chains et al).
 To actively prevent all succession and planting by soil-sealing (e.g. concreting), is the opposite.